Many Glacier Hotel

 Many Glacier Hotel is a historic hotel located on the east shore of Swiftcurrent Lake in Glacier National Park in the U.S. state of Montana.
-The building is designed as a series of chalets, up to four stories tall, and stretches for a substantial distance along the lakeshore.
-The building has a Swiss alpine theme both on the outside and on the inside.
-The foundation is made of stone, with a wood superstructure.
-The outside is finished with brown-painted wood siding, and the window framing and balconies have wood sawed in Swiss jigsawed patterns.
-On the inside, the four-story lobby is surrounded by balconies, whose railings are patterned after Swiss designs.
+Built in 1914 by the Great Northern Railway, the hotel is considered today to be a National Historic Landmark and is a member of Historic Hotels of America.
+The design of the hotel is in the Swiss chalet style.

+History and design

 Construction began at Many Glacier Hotel in 1914 and was finished in just 1 year on July 4, 1915.
 The Great Northern Railway was establishing a series of hotels and backcountry chalets in the park and the Many Glacier Hotel was the "Gem of the West".
 This was part of an effort by Louis W. Hill, president of the Great Northern Railway and son of James J. Hill, to establish Glacier National Park as a destination resort and to promote the area as the "American Alps".
 To this end, Hill chose a Swiss chalet style for the hotels and chalets.
 The Glacier Park Lodge (previously known as the Glacier Park Hotel) and the Many Glacier Hotel were intended to be the core structures, while the chalets and campgrounds were sited in the backcountry within an easy day's ride or hike from one of the hotels or another chalet.
 The chalets were intended to entice visitors to leave the hotels and see the backcountry in a more rustic manner.
-These chalets were especially used during the early 1900s when the Hotel first opened, and the main attraction in the park was horseback riding.
+These chalets were especially used during the early 1900s when Many Glacier Hotel first opened, and the main attraction in the park was horseback riding.

+The building is designed as a series of chalets, up to four stories tall, and stretches for a substantial distance along the lakeshore.
+The building's Swiss alpine theme is featured pm both the outside and inside.
+The foundation is made of stone, with a wood superstructure.
+The outside is finished with brown-painted wood siding, and the window framing and balconies have Swiss jigsawed patterns.
+On the inside, the four-story lobby is surrounded by balconies, whose railings are patterned after Swiss designs.

+The hotel was closed due to COVID-19 in 2020.
+It opened again on June 4, 2021.
+The hotel includes 2 suites, 7 family rooms, and 205 guest rooms offering.
+All of the rooms have private bathrooms, telephones, king and queen beds or standard double or twin beds.
+Guest and hotel facilities are all non-smoking.